Arima Onsen Travel Guide: Top Things to Do & See

 Another local sweet in Arima Onsen that has the hot spring as part of the ingredients is the Swiss roll cake – Arima Roll (有馬ロール).

-The homemade Arima Roll has salt extracted from Kinsen, so on top of a gentle, sweet taste, it also has a slightly salty taste.
+The homemade Arima Roll uses salt from Kinsen, so in addition to a gentle, sweet taste, it also has a slightly salty finish.
 Their black bean pudding made with premium black beans from Tanba (丹波) is a must-try as well if you eat eggs!

 If you are lucky to get one of the window seats overlooking their garden, your time at the cafe is just going to be extra pleasant (*´ω`).